-In 2011, Howard Chu introduced MDB, a memory-mapped database backend for OpenLDAP, later renamed to [LMDB] (https://symas.com/lmdb/technical/)(Lightning Memory-Mapped Database).
-In 2013, BoltDB was initially started by Ben Johnson as a port of LMDB to Go, but then the two projects diverged as the author of Bolt decided to focus on simplicity and providing the easy-to-use Go API.
-The goal of BoltDB became to provide a simple, fast, and reliable database for projects that don't require a full database server such as Postgres or MySQL.
+In 2013, BoltDB was initially started by Ben Johnson as a port of [LMDB](/db/lmdb) to Go, but then the two projects diverged as the author of Bolt decided to focus on simplicity and providing the easy-to-use Go API.
+The goal of BoltDB became to provide a simple, fast, and reliable database for projects that do not require a full database server.
 With BoltDB being stable, its API fixed, and its file format fixed, the author considered the project a success.
-Leaving it in such a state, the project was abandoned by its author in 2017.
+Thus, the project was abandoned by its author in 2017.

 BoltDB supports lock-free MVCC using a single writer and multiple readers.
 It allows only one read-write transaction at a time but allows multiple read-only transactions at the same time.
 Allowing read-only transactions and read-write transactions depend on one another can cause deadlocks since if there exists a reader, another writer cannot periodically remap the file as needed by copy-on-write.
 Similarly, the co-occurrence of read-only transactions and read-write transactions in the same goroutine should also be avoided due to the same reason.